WARNING: The video below shows body camera recordings of police shooting a suspect during a recent incident. Some viewers may find it disturbing.

-Valeta then runs onto a landscaped area behind the restaurant, where he stumbles again.
-Police say while Valeta was on the ground, he brought his arm backwards with the barrel of the gun pointing behind him, where officers were standing.
-That’s when two officers fired their weapons, and Valeta was struck at least once.
-Valeta then threw the gun in front of him, police said.
+Veleta then runs onto a landscaped area behind the restaurant, where he stumbles again.
+Police say while Veleta was on the ground, he brought his arm backwards with the barrel of the gun pointing behind him, where officers were standing.
+That’s when two officers fired their weapons, and Veleta was struck at least once.
+Veleta then threw the gun in front of him, police said.

 Valeta was taken to a hospital, where he died from his injuries.

-After investigators recovered Valeta’s handgun, they found that the trigger had been pulled and a round in the chamber didn’t fire, police said.
+After investigators recovered Veleta’s handgun, they found that the trigger had been pulled and a round in the chamber didn’t fire, police said.